Red Eared Slider Shell Problems & How to Treat Them

 For repairing your turtle’s shell, you must take it to a vet.
 Don’t worry.
 It’s not always severe, but for healing the cracking, your red eared slider may require authorized medication.

 In case you are confident about it, carefully follow the instructions given below.
 (Consulting to a vet is highly recommended.
-If you need to contact with a turtle vet, check out our Emergency Turtle Vet Directory.
+If you need to contact with a turtle vet, check out our Turtle & Tortoise Vet Directory: All 50 States.
 It will be only a matter of time before you can contact with an experienced turtle vet from your state)

 Healing Material: